vustac/vustac.github.io/README.md

 Our framework includes a graphical tool to assist with the instrumentation of the original program, the execution of the instrumented program, and the viewing of generated constraints and solutions.

+Details about the architecture and design can be found in this [paper](papers/vustac_dse_paper.pdf).

 ### Limitations

 One intentional design decision that we made early-on is to allow the user to choose how much of their program is symbolically executed: bytecode that the user chooses to instrument will be symbolically executed, while uninstrumented code will *not* be symbolically executed.
 We made this choice in the interest of scalability: the instrumentation and native run-time JVMTI agent impose a significant timing overhead.